f48r1/TISBE/README.md

 # TISBE
 Workflow to develop and evaluate TISBE model for Dev Tox

-## instructions for usage
+## requirements - Packages
-- install python > 3.10
+- python >= 3.10
-- install all the software in requirements.txt
+- pandas, numpy :  for data management
+- scipy : for distribution function
+- sklearn : for main Machine learning classifiers (SVM, RF, ADA, KNN) and metrics
+- xgboost package : for XGB classifier
+- rdkit : for chemical managament
+- networkx : for community detection
+- shap : for Explainability analysis
+- moses : for internal diversity calculation
+- tqdm : not so required

-- you can follow the notebooks in the numeric order
+you can follow the notebooks in the numeric order
--